 Thankfully my kids are pretty flexible and open to ideas and when I mentioned skipping the annual trip to The Halloween Store, they were actually OK with it.
-I gave them free reign in their costumes creation and let them use their creativity to come up with ideas using things around the house and with a little help from mom – they were so proud of their final recycled costumes and could not wait to show their friends!
+I gave them semi-free reign in the creation of their costumes and let them use their creativity to come up with ideas using things around the house and with a little help from mom – they were so proud of their final recycled costumes and could not wait to show their friends!

 After digging through our house my kids decided on the following for their costumes.

 - Grim Reaper for the 8 year old

 - Vampire for our 11 year old

 - M&M for our 12 year old – this one was unexpected and not that spooky but she and her friend were absolutely determined!

 Resources For Costume Items That Are No or Low Cost

 - Check out eBay and Craigslist for cheap second hand costumes